scottrfrancis/koo-reset/README.md

-WiFi Reset Service for Kootek WiFi (RTL8188CUS USB Adapter)
+WiFi Reset Service for Kootek WiFi (RTL8188CUS USB Adapter) for BeagleBone
 ==================

 Systemd service to reset (via usb_modeswitch) the KOOTEK wireless interface on boot.
 Greatly improves reliability of wifi adapters on the BeagleBone Green.